Nativity! The Musical: Birmingham, UK tour and London (2017)

-The production was directed by Isitt, choreographed by Andrew Wright, with musical arrangements and orchestrations by George Dyer (who is also Musical Supervisor), designed by David Woodhead and produced by Jamie Wilson, Entertainment One, Ramin Sabi, Belgrade Theatre, Coventry and Birmingham Repertory Theatre.

-On 2 May 2017, the principal cast was announced including Daniel Boys as Mr Maddens, Sarah Earnshaw as Jennifer Lore and Simon Lipkin as Mr Poppy (who previously appeared as 'Chief Elf' in Nativity 3: Dude Where's My Donkey?!).
+The production was directed by Isitt, choreographed by Andrew Wright, with musical arrangements, supervision and orchestrations by George Dyer, designed by David Woodhead.
+The cast included Daniel Boys as Mr Maddens, Sarah Earnshaw as Jennifer Lore and Simon Lipkin as Mr Poppy.
 The X Factor judge Louis Walsh appeared as Hollywood Producer during the production's run at London's Eventim Apollo.

-2018 UK tour
+UK tour and London (2018)

 A second tour in the United Kingdom began at the Belgrade Theatre in Coventry (the city where the story is set and the film was shot) from 23 to 28 October 2018.
 Further tour dates included Liverpool Empire (31 October to 4 November), King's Theatre Glasgow (7 to 11 November), Milton Keynes Theatre (14 to 18 November), Nottingham Theatre Royal (21 to 25 November), Edinburgh Festival Theatre (28 November to 2 December), Regent Theatre Stoke-on-Trent (5 to 8 December) Oxford New Theatre (12 to 15 December) and returning to London's Eventim Apollo (19 to 31 December).

-On 7 September 2018, it was announced that Simon Lipkin would reprise his role as Mr Poppy, alongside many other members of the original cast.
+Simon Lipkin reprised his role as Mr Poppy, alongside many other members of the original cast.
 Scott Garnham and Ashleigh Gray were announced to play Mr Maddens and Jennifer Lore.
-It was also announced that the role of the Hollywood Producer would vary in each tour location.

-Jake Wood appeared in Oxford, Adam Thomas will appear in Stoke and Liverpool, Charlie Brooks appeared in Nottingham, Jane McCarry appeared in Glasgow and Danny Dyer appeared in London.
-Jo Brand also appeared as The Critic in Edinburgh and London.
-It was also announced that Dani Dyer, winner of the series of Love Island (2018), appeared during the London dates with her father Danny Dyer as Polly Parker, the daughter of the Hollywood Producer who is an aspiring Hollywood actress.
+The role of the Hollywood Producer featured many celebrity star guest appearances at each location on the tour including Jake Wood appeared in Oxford, Adam Thomas in Stoke and Liverpool, Charlie Brooks in Nottingham, Jane McCarry in Glasgow and Danny Dyer in London.
+Jo Brand also appeared as The Critic in Edinburgh and London also Dani Dyer appeared during the London dates with her father Danny Dyer as Polly Parker, the daughter of the Hollywood Producer who is an aspiring Hollywood actress.